-The Art of the Calendar: Three small actions that dramatically impact balance and sanity
+The Art of Calendar Preparation: Three small actions to improve balance and sanity

 Chances are for question one some of you thought of responses such as: keep organized, track what I need to do, ensure I get to where I need to be [ideally on time 🙂 ], help me plan for work / life balance, and/or keep me sane!